Dynasty, Gen.G to donate to coronavirus charities

-The Seoul Dynasty and Gen.G Esports will donate money from merchandise sales, in-game skins, and its March homestand to charities that will help victims of the coronavirus, Gen.G and Dynasty COO Arnold Hur announced via Twitter late Tuesday.
+The Seoul Dynasty and sister organization Gen.G Esports will donate all proceeds from an upcoming March homestand, in-game skins and merchandise sales through the end of March to charities helping those affected by the coronavirus, Gen.G COO Arnold Hur announced in a video posted to Seoul Dynasty’s Twitter account.

-In a video released on the Seoul Dynasty’s Twitter, Hur said that this decision was made after talking with players, coaches and other staff members.
-Hur also commented on the health of Dynasty and Gen.G staff, saying: “Our players, our staff and their families are all okay.”
+Hur said that the decision was made after talking with players, coaches and other staff members.

+“We know this is very small compared to how big of a problem this is, and we thought this can also be a unique opportunity for us to come together as a community to support those most affected by the virus,” he said.

-The coronavirus, which has over 75,000 reported cases and 2,000 reported deaths per CNN as of Wednesday, has canceled several esports events already, including five Overwatch League homestands and the Chinese League of Legends Pro League (LPL).
-A majority of cases come from mainland China, where the outbreak began.
+The coronavirus has killed nearly 1,900 people and sickened more than 73,000, most of them in mainland China, CNN reported Wednesday.
+It has led to the cancellation of several esports events already, including five Overwatch League homestands and action in the Chinese League of Legends Pro League (LPL).

 —Field Level Media